The importance of a climate-smart recovery

 - Write a letter / email to your Federal MP: Express your support for a ‘climate-smart recovery’ and concern for a return to a ‘business as usual’ or worse approach to building back after the COVID-19 pandemic.
 A template letter to guide you can be found here.
 A short video tutorial can be found here.

 - Write to a newspaper: Find news items to respond to with a Letter to the Editor or Comment.
 Here is a ‘How to’ guide and examples of published letters.

 - Join the conversation with Citizens’ Climate Lobby Australia: on Facebook, Twitter, Instagram or at one of our many events around the country here.

 Other CCL campaigns

-Citizens’ Climate Lobby Australia is continuing to build momentum for an efficient price on carbon through its ‘Building support for the Carbon Pricing Leadership Coalition’ campaign with academics and the private sector, whilst also advocating for more bipartisan cooperation and consensus at the political level through its ‘Build the Centre’ campaign.
+Citizens’ Climate Lobby Australia is continuing to build momentum for an efficient price on carbon through its ‘Building the Carbon Pricing Leadership Coalition’ campaign with academics and the private sector, whilst also advocating for more bipartisan cooperation and consensus at the political level through its ‘Building the Centre’ campaign.